aurora-opensource/au/docs/reference/unit.md

 ### Making common point units {#make-common-point}

-**Result:** A new unit: the largest-magnitude, highest-origin unit which is "common" to the input units.
-(Read more about the concept of [common units for `QuantityPoint`](../discussion/concepts/common_unit.md#common-quantity-point).)
+**Result:** A new unit, which is "common for points" (see [background info](../discussion/concepts/common_unit.md#common-quantity-point)) with respect to all input units.
+This means that its magnitude will be the largest-magnitude unit which evenly divides _both_ the input units _and_ the units for any differences-of-origin.
+And its origin will be the lowest of all input origins.

 **Syntax:**